 Research Your Options

 The options for online work are varied, and all offer unique benefits and schedules.
 Because of the variety, finding the right fit will be up to you.
-You’ll have to do some research to determine which job suits you.
-Before you figure out how to start to make money online, you need to do your homework.
-There are so many different ways to earn money from home via pay surveys, by selling things, starting a blog, and so many other various side hustles.
+Before you figure out how to start to earn money online, you need to do your homework.
+There are so many different ways to earn money from home via pay surveys, by selling items, starting a blog, and so many other various side hustles.

 Look on job board sites like LinkedIn, GlassDoor, and Indeed to find online work.
 The age limit for these sites is 16, and all you need to start is an email and password.
 On these pages, employers will post jobs for a plethora of fields.
 You can choose online-only filters and go from there.